alexapenwell/college-projects/index.md

 **Project Description:** Ths semester-long database project covered the whole process of database design and development, beginning with understanding requirements and turning them into a database design, and ending with running queries in our fully functioning database.
 I created ER diagrams, database schemas, data dictionaries, and SQL create statements and queries.

-**Skills Used:** SQL, semantic data modeling, using relational models, SQL, data normalization, quality control
+**Skills Used:** SQL, semantic data modeling, using relational models, data normalization, quality control